y-ilin/Employee-Management-System/README.md

 adding roles, adding departments, updating an employee's role, viewing all the employees, and deleting employees.

 ## Installation
 Clone or download the package and open terminal in the package directory.
-Then run the following command to install all the dependencies into the local node_modules folder:
+Run the schema.sql file in MySQL to set up the database.
+The seed.sql file is optional to run in MySQL for some sample inputs.
+Then run the following command in terminal to install all the dependencies into the local node_modules folder:

 ```
 npm i